On the large-time asymptotics of the defocusing mKdV equation with step-like initial data

 \subsection{RH characterization of the mKdV equation}

-Aim to constructing a basic RH problem for long time asymptotic analysis, it is required to proceed the time evolution of scattering data.
-Assuming that the solution $q(x,t)$ of Cauchy problem \eqref{equ:mkdv}-\eqref{condition:bdrycondition} exists for $t\geqslant 0$, it is followed that
+In order to construct a basic RH problem for the long-time asymptotic analysis, it is required to operate the time evolution of the scattering data.
+Assuming that the solution $q(x,t)$ of Cauchy problem \eqref{equ:mkdv}--\eqref{Initial data} exists for $t\geqslant 0$, it is followed that